You are currently viewing How to Deal with Rejection | Navigating the Emotional Storm

 So, what helps us in those moments?

 The first step is to remind both body and mind that you are physically safe.
-That reassurance creates just enough space to begin calming the nervous system.
+That reassurance creates just enough space to begin calming the nervous system and those few seconds can make all the difference.

 Which is where the first 90 seconds comes in.

 Now, this isn’t a golden rule (though if you do manage to get the stopwatch out, power to you!).
 But it’s a helpful window.
-A small pocket of time where we can step in and steady ourselves before the storm fully takes over.
+A small pocket of time where we can step in and ground ourselves before the storm fully takes over.

-And if it’s been an hour, a day, or even a few months before you realise rejection has taken hold – that’s okay too.
-The tools below still apply.
+And if it’s been an hour, a day, or even a few months before you realise rejection has taken hold, that’s okay too, the tools below still apply.

-So when you feel that first sting of rejection – or the delayed ache that sneaks in later – try starting here:
+So when you feel that first sting of rejection, or the delayed ache that sneaks in later, try starting here:

 Step 1: Name The Storm

-When rejection strikes, I feel it as a weird shoot of something – not quite pain, but not easy to describe either.
-It’s like a jolt to the stomach.
-A sudden drop.
+When I feel rejected, it’s as if there’s a weird shoot of something, not quite pain, but not easy to describe either.
+It’s like a jolt to the stomach and a sudden drop.
+So, the kindest thing you can do in that moment?

 “Well… that one hurt.”